Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Report Classification

 One challenge with classifiers is how well they generalize to datasets different from those used to build them.
-To examine this issue we perform an out-of-distribution experiment where we apply all classifiers on gt\_bbb.
-One of the 200 descriptions exceeds the maximum token length so we remove it leaving 199 samples.
+To examine this issue, we perform an out-of-distribution experiment where we apply all classifiers on gt\_bbb.
+One of the 200 descriptions exceeds the maximum LLM model token length, so we removed it, leaving 199.
 As shown in Table~\ref{tab:eval_bbb}, the best classifier is the LLM-based with top-to-bottom and gpt-4, which achieves a weighted average precision of 0.92, a recall of 0.87, and an F1 score of 0.89.
 The F1 score is only 6 percentile points below that achieved on the \ba testing dataset, indicating that the model generalizes well.
-In contrast, the supervised classifiers perform worst with F1 scores of 0.51--0.55 showing that they were over-fitting in the \ba dataset.
+In contrast, the supervised classifier performed worst with an F1 score of 0.51, confirming that it was overfitting the data in the \ba dataset.

-Figure~\ref{fig:confusion-ttb-gpt4p-bbb} shows the confusion matrix for the top-to-bottom (gpt-4) classifier.
-Most errors happen due to \ttag{investment} reports labeled as \ttag{advancefee} by the classifier.
-Mis-classifications happen because the \ttag{investment} reports mention upfront fees, e.g., ``[...]Then when trade happened he stated that there will be a fee that I have to pay for taxes upfront[...]''.
+Most errors for the best classifier happen due to \ttag{investment} reports labeled as \ttag{advancefee}.
+They are due to the \ttag{investment} reports mentioning upfront fees, e.g., ``[...]Then when trade happened he stated that there will be a fee that I have to pay for taxes upfront[...]''.
 Indeed, most investment scams request additional fees when the user wants to withdraw its profits.
-The difference with \ttag{advancefee} is subtle in that in an \ttag{investment} scam the victim first makes an investment deposit and the fee is only requested when the victim attempts to withdraw the investment profits.
+The difference with \ttag{advancefee} is subtle in that in an \ttag{investment} scam, the victim first makes an investment deposit, and the fee is only requested when the victim attempts to withdraw the investment profits.
 Instead, in \ttag{advancefee} scams, the fee is requested prior to the victim making any deposit.
-Our \ttag{advancefee} definition does not explicitly capture this timing requirement, thus it may need to be refined.
+The \ttag{advancefee} definition used by the LLM classifier (shown in Table~\ref{tab:definitions}) does not explicitly capture this timing constraint.